-In accordance with its Internal Regulations and in conjunction with the Statutory Auditors and the Consolidation, Treasury and Internal Audit Departments of the Company, the work of the Audit Committee centred primarily on the following issues:

-- review of the main provisions of French and foreign legislation or regulations, reports and commentaries with regard to corporate governance, risk management, internal control and audit matters; - review of the interim financial statements at 31 December 2018 during the meeting held on 11 February 2019; - review of the consolidated financial statements at 30 June 2019 (reviewed at the meeting held on 27 August 2019): the Audit Committee met with Management and the Statutory Auditors in order to discuss the financial statements and accounts and their reliability for the whole Group.
-In particular, it examined the conclusions of the Statutory Auditors and the draft financial reporting presentation; - monitoring of the Group's cash flow and debt; - risk management: the Group's main risks are regularly presented in detail to the Audit Committee (the meetings held on 4 December 2018 and 11 June 2019 were devoted mainly to risk management).
-An updating of the Group's risk-mapping was carried out in 2019 and submitted to the Audit Committee, and the development of data analytics to strengthen internal audit approaches continued in 2019.
-Moreover, digital marketing and use of the cloud were subject to cross-functional reviews in FY19 in order to reinforce the processes implemented within the affiliates of the Group; - review of internal control: the Group sent its affiliates a self-assessment questionnaire to evaluate whether their internal control system was adequate and effective.
-Based on the Group's internal control principles and in compliance with the French Financial Markets Authority (AMF) reference framework for risk management and internal control ("Cadre de référence de l'Autorité des marchés financiers (AMF) sur le dispositif de gestion des risques et de contrôle interne") and the AMF's application guide published in 2007 and updated in July 2010, this questionnaire covers corporate governance practices, operational matters and IT support.
-Responses to the questionnaire were documented and reviewed by the Regions and the Group's Internal Audit Department.
-An analysis of the questionnaires returned was presented to the Audit Committee at the meeting held on 27 August 2019; - examination of the internal audit reports: in addition to the audits and controls carried out by the various affiliates on their own behalf, 30 internal audits were performed in FY19 by the internal audit teams (including IT audits).
-A full report was drawn up for each audit covering the types of risks identified operational, financial, legal or strategic and how they are managed.
-Recommendations were issued when deemed necessary.
-The Audit Committee approved the recommendations of the audit reports issued and performs regular checks on the progress made in implementing the recommendations from previous audits; and - approval of the Group internal audit plan for FY19 at the meeting held on 11 June 2019.
-The audit plan was prepared and approved, taking into account the Group's main risks.
+Main activities in FY19 In accordance with its Internal Regulations and in conjunction with the Statutory Auditors and the Consolidation, Treasury and Internal Audit Departments of the Company, the work of the Audit Committee centred primarily on the following issues: review of the main provisions of French and foreign legislation or regulations, reports and commentaries with regard to corporate governance, risk management, internal control and audit matters; review of the interim financial statements at 31 December 2018 during the meeting held on 11 February 2019; review of the consolidated financial statements at 30 June 2019 (reviewed at the meeting held on 27 August 2019): the Audit Committee met with Management and the Statutory Auditors in order to discuss the financial statements and accounts and their reliability for the whole Group.
+In particular it examined the conclusions of the Statutory Auditors and the draft financial reporting presentation; monitoring of the Group's cash flow and debt; risk management: the Group's main risks are regularly presented in detail to the Audit Committee (the meetings held on 4 December 2018 and 11 June 2019 were devoted mainly to risk management) An updating of the Group's risk-mapping was carried out in 2019 and submitted to the Audit Committee, and the development of data analytics to strengthen internal audit approaches continued in 2019.
+Moreover, digital marketing and use of the cloud were subject to cross-functional reviews in FY1g in order to reinforce the processes implemented within the affiliates of the Group's internal control were devoted framework (AMF) reference framework for risk management and internal control ("Cadre de référence de l'Autorité des marchés financiers (AMF) sup le dispositif de gestion des risques et de contrôle interne") and the AMF's application guide published in 2007 and updated in July 2010, this questionnaire covers corporate governance practices, operational matters and IT support.
+Responses to the Outlook FY20 prepared and approved, taking into account the Group's main risks.
+In FY20, the Committee will continue with the tasks it is carrying out for the Board of Directors in line with current regulations.
+In addition to the issues associated with preparing financial information, FY19 will be devoted to reviewing the management of the Group's major risks, as well as analysing reports on interna audits and the cross-disciplinary themes set out in the FY20 audit plan.